Clone the repository

 }

-Neovim natively handles the LSP.
-No additional plugin is required to use Slang Server for standard LSP actions (e.g. Go to Definition, however a plugin is provided to enable use of the features which extend the LSP (e.g. hierachical compilation).
+However, a plugin is provided to enable use of some enhanced client-side features which extend the LSP (e.g. hierarchical compilation).
 The plugin can be found in clients/neovim/ and is also mirrored in slang-server.nvim for ease of use with Neovim plugin managers.

 Other editors